 The Apple iPhone 6s has a battery life shorter than most owners would like it.
 Who hasn’t cursed as the “Low Battery” warning pops up?
 For all its fancy apps and super camera the more important feature of any smartphone is its battery, for when this expires so does everything else.

-Apple again went for super-thinness rather than significantly better battery life when it designed the iPhone 6 and 6s.
+Apple went for super-thinness rather than significantly better battery life when it designed the iPhone 6 and 6s.
 So those of us who want our phone to last all day, and then some, have to lug round a battery power bank or forgo Apple’s slimness for a bulkier battery case that will recharge a fading iPhone battery back to full life without having to stop to find a power socket (see the Apple Smart Battery Case for iPhone 6s, £95.41, UK only)

 Battery capacity can be measured in Milliamp Hours (mAh) and Watt Hours (Wh).
 The higher, the more charge you should get from the extra battery enclosed within the case.

 The Kilponen battery case provides an additional 6,000mAh of juice with minimal bulk, while also protecting your phone.
 When plugged in, it charges both your iPhone and the battery pack at the same time, so you don't have to remove the case.
 Plus it's compatible with Apple Pay.

 Weight: From 75.1g